The family

 cnidosacs at the tips of their cerata and many also retain functional

 digestive gland.
-There are at least 27 Hawaiian species in at
+There are about 38 Hawaiian species in at

 Cratena, Facelina, Facelinella, Favorinus, Glaucus, Godiva, Herviella, Noumeaella, Phyllodesmium,